 Rep. Bass Introduces Resolution Encouraging Reunions of Divided Korean-American Families

-In 1953, the division of the Korean Peninsula separated more than an estimated 10 million families, including some who are now citizens of the United States and have not been able to see their families in more than 60 years.
-Now, in light of new talks between the White House and North Korea, Rep. Bass, along with more than 10 of her colleagues, introduced a resolution calling upon North Korea and the United States to reunite divided family members within 60 days of the adoption of this resolution.
+In 1953, the division of the Korean Peninsula separated more than an estimated 10 million families, including some who are now citizens of the United States and have not been able to see their families in nearly 70 years.
+Rep. Bass and her colleagues have introduced a resolution calling upon North Korea and the United States to reunite divided family members within 60 days of the adoption of this resolution.

 “The institution of family is inalienable,” Rep. Bass said.
 “I’ve heard from constituents in my district who have been unable to see their family members for decades because of international conflict.
 This resolution divorces the two issues and shines the light on this plight hundreds of thousands of Korean-Americans are have lived with, some for the majority of their lives.
-This reunification should be a humanitarian priority of immediate concern, especially now as the talks with North Korea expand.”
+This reunification should be a humanitarian priority of immediate concern.”